QuantumPackage/qp2/docs/source/modules/davidson.rst

     N_st : Number of eigenstates

-    N_st_diag : Number of states in which H is diagonalized.
+    N_st_diag_in : Number of states in which H is diagonalized.
 Assumed > sze

     Initial guess vectors are not necessarily orthonormal